MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "time_format"                     String  Sets the preferred hour format for displaying time.
 Accepted values are "12h" or "24h" depending on which you prefer.
 "end_of_day"                      String  A 24-hour time you wish to consider the end of the previous day before starting to display the current day's games.
 Uses local time from your Pi.
-"full_team_names"                 Bool    If enabled on a board width >= 64, displays the full team name on the scoreboard instead of their abbreviation.
-This config option is ignored on 32-wide boards.
-"short_team_names_for_runs_hits"  Bool    If full_team_names is enabled, will use abreviated team names when runs or hits > 9 to prevent overflow of long names into RHE.
 "scrolling_speed"                 Integer Sets how fast the scrolling text scrolls.
 Supports an integer between 0 and 6.
 "preferred_game_delay_multiplier" Integer This value multiplied by api_refresh_rate determines the preferred team update delay in seconds.
 Must be 0 or greater.
 "api_refresh_rate"                Integer Refresh the game data from the MLB API every X seconds.
 Must be at least 3, default is 10.